TylerYep/wolfbot/README.md

 * main.py (Driver for game simulations)
 * one_night.py (Plays one game of One Night Ultimate Werewolf)
 * statistics.py (Used to aggregate many GameResults into fixed statistics)
-* replay.py (python3 src/replay.py will run the last game that was played again)
+* replay.py (python src/replay.py will run the last game that was played again)
 * encoder.py (Used to encode all custom WolfBot class objects)

 ## Algorithms and Solvers